rh-messaging-qe/iqa_testsuite/README.md

 ## Description

-Project *iQA-testsuite* include separate test suites for Messaging.
+Project *iqa-testsuite* include separate test suites for Messaging.

 ## Ideas

-0) It is primarily designed for testing messaging services.
+0) It is primarily designed for testing messaging components/services.

 1) Every test suite should use `messaging_abstration` API for writing tests.
    It is not dependant on exact component you want to use under test.

 2) Components for test integration with end software.
    Under (`messaging_components`) setup under conftest.py (with iteration way?)
    Or under not yet existing plugin for py.test

 3) Test suites are by default based on [pytest](https://docs.pytest.org/en/latest/) tests runner, but any test framework can be used instead.

 4) Possibility for end to end testing without messaging_abstraction API.